Zakkart59/odin-js/README.md

-# odin-js
+# Odin's JavaScript
-The "Rock Paper and Scissors" Game in JavaScript. \n Project for Foundations curriculum from The Odin Project.
+The "Rock Paper and Scissors" Game in JavaScript. <br>
+Project for Foundations curriculum from The Odin Project.